anuragdubey2004/Smart-Email-Scheduler/README.md

 3. **Database Operations:** User data and email states are securely stored and queried using PostgreSQL via SQLAlchemy.
 4. **Background Automation:** Scheduled tasks are queued into **Redis** and processed asynchronously via **Celery** workers to ensure reliable delivery.

----

-## 🚀 Getting Started Locally

-If you want to run this project locally on your machine, follow these steps:

-### Prerequisites
-* Python 3.10+
-* Node.js & npm
-* PostgreSQL & Redis installed locally or via cloud instances